 Our service is staffed by student volunteers, who receive extensive training.
 They get a lot of support themselves, make great friends, and learn useful skills.

 Thousands of students contact London Nightline every year from all over the capital, and from distance learning students around the world.
-Our callers can talk to us in complete confidence about whatever they want, for as long as they want, and students can now get in touch with us in four different ways: by phone, email, Skype and instant messaging.
+Our callers can talk to us in complete confidence about whatever they want, for as long as they want, and students can now get in touch with us in four different ways: by phone, email, text, Skype Phone and instant messaging.
 There are two elements to our service: listening and information.

 Sometimes people just need the opportunity to talk things through and come to their own conclusions, to work out how they feel and what they really want, and at Nightline we aim to help our callers do just that.
 We provide an impartial, non-judgemental and empathetic ear for students to talk about whatever is on their minds.